mayunuo1011/mini-ff-challenge/README.md

-This is UoE Social Data Science Mini Future Family Coding Challenge 2025
+This is University of Edinburgh(UoE) Social Data Science Mini Future Family Coding Challenge 2025

 The project aims to predict the academic outcome(GPA) using supervised machine learning models.